AlexandreDecan/sismic/docs/execution.rst

 The *elevator* statechart, the one used for this example, only reacts to *floorSelected* events.
 Moreover, it assumes that *floorSelected* events have an additional parameter named ``floor``.
-These events are *parametrized* events, and can be created by providing keyword arguments when instanciating :py:class:`~sismic.interpreter.Event`.
+These events are *parametrized* events, and their parameters be accessed by action code and guards in the statechart during execution.

+For example, the *floorSelecting* state of the *elevator* example has a transition ``floorSelected / destination = event.floor`` that stores the value of the *floor* parameter into the *destination* variable.

+To add parameters to an event, simply pass these parameters as named arguments to the :py:meth:`~sismic.interpreter.Interpreter.queue` method of the interpreter.

 .. testcode:: interpreter

-    selecting_floor = Event('floorSelected', floor=1)

-These parameters can be accessed by action code and guards in the statechart.
-For example, the *floorSelecting* state of the *elevator* example has a transition ``floorSelected / destination = event.floor``.

-Executing the statechart will move the elevator to first floor:

-.. testcode:: interpreter

     print('Current floor is', interpreter.context['current'])

-    interpreter.queue(selecting_floor).execute()
+    interpreter.queue('floorSelected', floor=1)
+    interpreter.execute()

     print('Current floor is', interpreter.context['current'])

 .. testoutput:: interpreter